Why Does My Stomach Hurt When I Wake Up?

 Waking up with stomach pain is an unpleasant way to start your day, and the discomfort can make it harder to get up and get moving.
 You may experience morning pain that goes away after a while or sticks around for the whole day.
-If this has happened to you, you may be left wondering why it happens.
+If this has happened to you, you may be left wondering why it occurred in the first place.

 Fortunately, most of the time the causes behind this aren’t serious, but there could be cases in which medical attention is needed.
-Below, we’ll go over some common reasons your stomach might hurt in the morning, when a doctor needs to be involved, and other helpful information on the topic.
+Below, we’ll go over some common reasons your stomach might hurt in the morning and when a healthcare provider needs to be involved.

 Irritable Bowel Syndrome